pedalferrous/analytic-script/README.md

       `False` otherwise (namely cell has value `0`).

 ### travserseDim:
-  * propagates from cell in specified direction a specified distance, returns new state and new active cell.
+  * Propagates from cell in specified direction a specified distance, returns new state and new active cell.
   * `INPUT`:
     * `currentState`: defined above.